 If you use any moisture (water, cleaning solutions) while cleaning, do remember to let your surface fully dry before painting.
 Any leftover moisture can seep through after your paint dries and ruin it immediately, especially on wood surfaces, which can retain moisture and stay humid.

 Next, filling in the cracks and holes that exist within the surfaces also helps reduce any crevices that can cause the paint to flake.
-If your surfaces had a glossy finish prior to the new paint job, sand them down so it is easier for the paint to adhere.
+If your surfaces had a glossy finish before the new paint job, sand them down so it is easier for the paint to adhere.

 Sometimes, the usage of different kinds of paint also can overgo the process of applying prime altogether.
 Oil-based paint can also be another choice of paint for higher adherence to interior surfaces that fills in cracks and uneven surfaces.